Eugenio-Liso/3D-ResNets-PyTorch/README.md

 ### TRAINING

+#### Resuming training
 **N.B**: DO NOT USE A DIFFERENT OPTIMIZER WHEN RESUMING A TRAINING!!!
+Otherwise training WILL crash

+Caveat: Log files, after resuming, will be replaced by new files starting with the current epoch.
+If you want to keep the old files, please remove and store them in a new safe place.

+Instead, Tensorboard will display only the most recent metric points, in such a way that the displayed charts will be updated with the new resumed epochs.

 #### resnet-34

 ```bash